 - Record ownership.
 Enables each user to view only records that they own. - Management visibility.
-Enables each user to view records owned or shared by their subordinates based on a role hierarchy. - Team or account collaboration.
-Enables all members of a team, like an opportunity team, to view records shared with the team. - Combination of different security requirements.
-For example, you might choose to define a predicate based on the Salesforce role hierarchy, teams, and record ownership.
+Enables each user to view records owned or shared by their subordinates based on a role hierarchy. - Territory assignments.
+Enables each user to view the records in their assigned territory or for dhild territories in the hierarchy.
+(Only available with Territory Hierarchy 2.0.) - Team or account collaboration.
+Enables all members of a team, such as an opportunity team, to view records shared with the team. - Combination of different security requirements.
+For example, you can choose to define a predicate based on the Salesforce role hierarchy, teams, and record ownership.